 Best NZ Microgaming Casinos

 The three Microgaming-only casinos Jackpot City, Royal Vegas and Spin Casino (former Spin Palace) have been available for years for Kiwis.
-They’re one of the few NZD-accepting casinos where you can actually see your balance in New Zealand dollars instead of US dollars.
+They’re the NZD-accepting casinos where you can see your balance in New Zealand dollars instead of US dollars.